NeildKenny/leet-code/README.md

 ## Frontend

 Open `frontend/login.html` in your browser after starting the backend.
 From there you can navigate to the registration page to create an account.
 Once logged in you land on `campaigns.html` which lists the campaigns where you are the DM or a player.
 Clicking a campaign opens `notes.html` showing only the notes for that campaign.
 All pages include a theme toggle for light or dark mode and the layout uses colorful rounded panels.
+The notes screen defaults the session date to today and note titles are clickable so you can edit them easily.